 - Lever arch folders with dividers for each month.

 - Large envelope for each month.

-Ensure your folders and envelopes are labelled so they can accurately identified.
-Be consistent in your labelling – use a label printer with the same font size and style, and place the labels in the same spot and direction on each folder.
+Ensure your folders and envelopes are labelled so they can be accurately identified.
+Be consistent in your labeling – use a label printer with the same font size and style, and place the labels in the same spot and direction on each folder.